About | Buy the Software | Forum | Industry Watch | Learning Curve | Newsletters | Products

 • 'CFBundleSignature' is used with the HFS file system.
 It can be 'branded' onto files created with this application.

 • 'NSPrincipalClass' tells the system which NeXTSTEP/Cocoa class is to initialise this app.
-The control flow of the app will lead there anyway; this makes sure the class is loaded so that the executable's control flow will reach something that is already loaded into the process address space.
+This makes sure the class is loaded so that the executable's control flow will reach something that is already loaded into the process address space.
 'NSApplication' is the typical way Cocoa apps start.

 Below the Contents directory you'll normally find two more directories: MacOS and Resources.
-The MacOS directory contains the actual executable for the Macintosh; a run though Resources will show it contains typical GUI resources such as menus and the like.
+The MacOS directory contains the actual executable for the Macintosh; a run though Resources will show it contains NIBs with typical GUI resources.

 Below Resources you will also find a number of subdirectories with the extension 'lproj' ('language project').
-OS X will run in any of 12 languages automatically depending on your system wide settings.
+OS X will run in any of a number of languages automatically depending on your system settings.

-If the app you're running has language project directories for each, the system will choose the one you really want; if it doesn't, the system will still choose the most appropriate one for you.
-Common here is a single directory 'English.lproj' for resources in the English language.
+If the app you're running has language project directories for each then the system will choose the one you really want; if it doesn't then the system will still choose the most appropriate one for you.
+Common here is a single directory English.lproj for resources in the English language.

-[English does not mean all 'dialects' of English: Australian English is different, and so forth.
-There are special directory names for them all.]
+[English does not mean all 'dialects' of English: Australian English is different, so is British English, and so forth.
+There are special names for them all.]

 InfoPlist.strings will have your copyright information and other assorted stuff for display in the default About box.
 Fortune's InfoPlist.strings looks like this: